classilla/overbitepalm/README.md

 If you navigate to an item pointing to a search server or other interactive service, Overbite Palm will ask you for a parameter or command to send.

 You can change and visit the home gopher or one of three built-in bookmarks using the corresponding choices in the app menu.
 Shortcuts are available for quickly visiting them.

+On Fossil and Abacus Wrist PDAs, the rocker, up/down and back buttons are live.
+If you press back on the root menu, it will return you to the Launcher.
+You will need to install networking software; [read this blog post](https://oldvcr.blogspot.com/2023/09/the-fossil-wrist-pda-becomes-tiny.html) for more information.

 ## Limitations